Cuban Bread Recipe – Pan Cubano

 Cover the bowl with a damp cloth and place it in a warm area.
 Allow the dough to rise 45 minutes to 1 hour or until doubled in size.

-Step 4: On a lightly floured work surface, roll the dough into an approximate 12×20 rectangle or two 6×10 loaves with a rolling pin or with your hands.
+4. On a lightly floured work surface, roll the dough into an approximate 12ร20 rectangle or two 6ร10 loaves with a rolling pin or with your hands.
 Sprinkle more flour on the dough and roll it into a cylinder with a slight taper on both ends.
 Pinch the loose flap of the rolled dough, making a tight seam.

-Score the bread down the center using a sharp knife or razor blade, leaving approximately 2 inches from each end uncut.
-Brush or mist the loaf with water and place it in the oven.
+Brush or mist the loaf generously with water (no need to score โ it creates natural splits as it bakes).
+Place it in the oven.
 After 5 minutes of baking, spray the dough again with water and then continue baking until the bread is lightly browned, 12 to 18 minutes.

 Are lard and vegetable shortening the same thing?